joolstorrentecalo/gitlab-foss/doc/user/project/integrations/webhooks.md

 To send the request again with the same data and the same [`Idempotency-Key` header](#delivery-headers)), select **Resend Request**.
 If the webhook URL has changed, you cannot resend the request.
-For resending programmatically, refer to our [API documentation](../../../api/project_webhooks.md#resend-a-project-webhook-event).

 ## Webhook receiver requirements